Farbdrucker/jarvis/README.md

-* Ensure you allow the terminal or python the acces to your microphone device.
+* Ensure you allow the terminal or python the access to your microphone device.

 ## Usage
 Simply start the program by running the `main.py` file